git-pi-e/HADES-frontend/README.md

 ## Things I learnt
 - Learnt more about using React, React hooks, JSX, React-router, protected routing and CSS
-- Using Postmanto test APIs
+- Using Postmanto test APIs and using axios to fetch data from backend.
 - Using Express, writing middleware, routes
 - Using MongoDB, mongoose, creating schemas and error handling
 - Using auth with JWTs and bcrypt